nicoco007/DotNetBox.Docs/source/methods/dotnetbox.subapis.files.upload(string,string,writemode,bool,bool,string).rst

 :index:`Files.Upload Method (string, string, WriteMode, bool, bool, string)`
 ============================================================================

-Create a new file with the contents provided in the request.
+Create a new file with the contents provided in the request asynchronously.

 Syntax
 ------